 Traversing the lowland plains of Northern Europe, this ecoregion spans large areas of Poland, Belarus, Lithuania, and Ukraine; small portions extend into Germany, Romania, Moldova, Austria, and the Russian Federation.
 There is a continental climate, which is most pronounced towards the East.
 Natural forests contain oak, European hornbeam, lime, and beech, though Norway spruce and European silver fir are common in the North.

-Numerous reintroduction programs have since returned these primeval beasts to almost all countries of this ecoregion, with some 4,500 animals roaming in 51 free ranging herds,, Other species of conservation concern include spotted souslik, pond bat, barbastelle, and black grouse.
-Level of endemism here is low, though an interesting phenomenon is the occurrence of boreal species such as cloudberry and dwarf birch in the Northern climes, remnant survivors of previous glaciation events.
+Numerous reintroduction programs have since returned these primeval beasts to almost all countries of this ecoregion, with some 4,500 animals roaming in 51 free-ranging herds,, Other species of conservation concern include spotted souslik, pond bat, barbastelle, and black grouse.
+The level of endemism here is low, though an interesting phenomenon is the occurrence of boreal species such as cloudberry and dwarf birch in the Northern climes, remnant survivors of previous glaciation events.

 Hunting is an economically important industry, and red deer, fallow deer, ducks, and pheasants are stocked in forests.
 Poland’s Białowieża Forest is a key protected area, harboring old-growth woodland, as well as abundant plants, fungi, and slime molds; it is famous for hosting the world’s largest free-ranging herd of European bison.
 The extensive Podolskie Tovtry National Park in Ukraine boasts spectacular canyons, lakes, and caves, whilst the mosaic of woodland and meadow in Germany’s Westhavelland is a refuge for great bustards.